-If you're doing the whirlwind tour of Prague, you may want to eat on the run instead of sitting down to a meal at a restaurant, which, in the European way, will typically swallow an hour or two of your time.
+If you're doing the whirlwind tour of Prague, you may want to eat on the run instead of sitting down to a meal at a restaurant, which, in the European way, will typically take an hour or two of your time.

 These fluffy, hot, sugar-sprinkled pastries are baked before your eyes and sold fresh all over Prague.
-Look for the sign that depicts a trdelnik pastry -- you'll find them in Old Town, Mala Strana, and elsewhere in Prague.
+Look for the sign that depicts a trdelnik pastry—you'll find them in Old Town, Mala Strana, and elsewhere in Prague.
 This street food is perfect if you have a sweet tooth.

 Mulled wine is a favorite cold-weather drink.
 Usually made from red wine, mulling spices are used to deepen the flavor of the wine and sugar or honey sweetens the drink.
 You can order mulled wine at restaurants and bars, but during cold weather, you'll be able to buy a mug of mulled wine from vendors.
 The restaurants on Old Town Square sometimes set up mulled wine stands to attract shivering patrons.

 It is customary for tourists to sip and enjoy mulled wine at Prague's Christmas market while browsing for souvenirs and gifts.
 You may want to start a new holiday tradition and serve mulled wine at home.
 One way to do it is with apple cider, red wine (like Cabernet), honey, cinnamon sticks, citrus zest, juice, cloves, and star anise.